HasanDnr/public-pages/donate.md

 ### Have Amazon Donate on Your Behalf
-When you shop at Amazon, you can direct a portion of ***Amazon's profits*** to supporting MakeSoil — _at absolutely no cost to you_.
-It really adds up, so if you want to do something good for the Planet, please take 2 mins to do this now!
+When you shop at Amazon, you can direct a portion of **Amazon's profits** to supporting MakeSoil — at absolutely _no cost to you_.
+It really adds up, so if you want to help the Planet with every purchase, please take 2 mins to do this now!

 Note: you'll need to configure your computer's web browser and the Amazon App if you shop using both.